 Al expertise and skillset Do you have in-house expertise in AI, data science, and data engineering?
 What about partnerships with external organisations to cover skill gaps?
-A Very little Al expertise in house, and no partnerships to cover skill gaps. (e.g. only a few staff with general technical knowledge, no dedicated data scientists or engineer, and no collaborations with Al experts) B Some in-house expertise and some partnerships, but not enough to cover skill gaps. (e.g. small AI team focused or basic analytics, with occasional consulting support for specific AI projects) Moderate in-house expertise with several established partnerships that strengthen capabilities. (e.g. data science team with practical engineering AI knowledge, partnerships with consulting companies or universities for specialised AI projects) Robust in-house AI team with strong expertise, supported by a network of partnerships that provide access to leading AI practices. (e.g. a dedicated AI and data science and engineering team with advanced expertise, collaborating regularly with research institutions or tech companies to stay current on AI advancements)
+A Very little AI expertise in house, and no partnerships to cover skill gaps. (e.g. only a few staff with general technical knowledge, no dedicated data scientists or engineer, and no collaborations with AI experts) B Some in-house expertise and some partnerships, but not enough to cover skill gaps. (e.g. small AI team focused or basic analytics, with occasional consulting support for specific AI projects) Moderate in-house expertise with several established partnerships that strengthen capabilities. (e.g. data science

+Robust in-house AI team with strong expertise, supported by a network of partnerships that provide access to leading AI practices. (e.g. a dedicated AI and data science and engineering team with advanced expertise, collaborating regularly with research institutions or tech companies to stay current on AI advancements)